vnguyendon/gw-config-apis/data/bot/catalogue/Examples/Example1.md

 }
 ```

--> This array will contain several hashes
+-> This array can contain several hashes

 ```
 {